Campo Maior, Portugal: History

-King John V ordered the quick reconstruction of the Castle.
-The town slowly rose from the ruins and will eventually regained its main role both in times of war and in times of peace, and it became a trading post.
+King John V ordered the quick reconstruction of the castle.
+The town slowly rose from the ruins and eventually regained its main role both in times of war and in times of peace, and it became a trading post.

-In the 18th Century, the Church of Misericórdia (Mercy) and the Matriz Church (Matrix, seat of the Parish) were built and the Church of Saint John was started.
-The town, which until then had been formed by a single freguesia (parish), was divided in 1766 into the present two - Our Lady of Expectação and Saint John the Baptist.
+In the 18th century, the Church of Misericórdia (Mercy) and the Matriz Church (Matrix, seat of the Parish) were built and the Church of Saint John was started.
+The town, which until then had been formed by a single freguesia (parish), was divided in 1766 into the present two – Our Lady of Expectação and Saint John the Baptist.

 The early 19th century was devastating for Campo Maior: first by a siege in 1801 by the Spanish during the War of the Oranges, and then by a local rebellion in 1808 against the French who were engaged in the Peninsular War.

 The uprising of Campo Maior against the Napoleonic invasion was successful due to the help from the Badajoz army, which then garrisoned the town for three years.

 In 1811, a new Napoleonic invasion besieged the town for one month until Campo was forced into capitulation.
 This month gave time for the Anglo-Portuguese Army, under the command of British General Beresford, to arrive and rout the French.
 The town then earned the title of Vila Leal e Valorosa (Loyal and Valorous Town), now inscribed in its coat-of-arms.

 The Liberal Wars (1828–1834) were also fought in Campo Maior area.

 In 1836, the neighbouring municipality of Ouguela was annexed by Campo Maior, increasing its number of freguesias (parishes) from three to four.

 In 1865, an epidemic of cholera killed 150 people in two and a half months.

 In 1867, an attempt to extinguish the municipality of Campo Maior and integrate it in the municipality of Elvas provoked a popular uprising, with the population staging a strike on December 13.
 The attempt was dropped and the municipality survived.

 In 1926, a fourth rural freguesia (parish) is added to the municipality: Our Lady of the Graça dos Degolados (Grace of the Beheaded).

 In 1941, the municipality assumes its current division in three freguesias (parishes), with the annexation of the freguesia of Ouguela by the freguesia of Saint John the Baptist, due to the former's rapid population decline.